 If a sale date is on the calendar, three procedural moves keep the property safe long enough to close:

-Every NJ county follows the same statutes, but the practical experience — sheriff calendars, local Chancery dockets, and market values — varies.
+Every NJ county follows the same statutes, but the practical experience — sheriff calendars, local Chancery dockets, and market values — varies from Essex County to Hudson County to Union County.
 The pre-foreclosure sale playbook works in all 21.

 Foreclosure dockets in Paterson, Passaic, Clifton, Wayne, West Milford, Little Falls, Haledon, Prospect Park, Hawthorne, Totowa, and Woodland Park often start with combined mortgage and municipal-utility arrears.
 A pre-foreclosure cash sale clears both at the closing table.